sorenmacbeth/flambo/README.md

     (f/reduce-by-key (f/fn [x y] (+ x y))))
 ```

-After the `reduce-by-key` operation, we could sort the pairs alphabetically using `f/sort-by-key`.
-Then, to collect the word counts as an array of objects in the repl, or to write them to a filesysten, we can use the `f/collect` action:
+After the `reduce-by-key` operation, we can sort the pairs alphabetically using `f/sort-by-key`.
+To collect the word counts as an array of objects in the repl or to write them to a filesysten, we can use the `f/collect` action:

 ```clojure
 (ns com.fire.kingdom.flambit